As I’ve mentioned probably ten thousand times, this has been a transformative year health-wise.

 I get it.
 Really, I do.

 It doesn’t have to be that way.
 Being healthy doesn’t need to be complicated, expensive or 100% organic.
 We all know that eliminating processed foods and moving your body is as inexpensive as a good pair of sneakers.
 I will always stand by that.
 Yet I also see the other side: when you’re stuck and looking for answers (like I was), getting healthy is more work upfront.
 I think of the work (energy, time, money) as an investment in longterm health.
-In my opinion, that is best thing in which you can invest.

 I hesitate to call this post an introduction to a “series” because, truthfully, the holistic approach to health has slowly become the way I live.
 My plan is to start writing about different aspects of health: mental, physical, emotional, spiritual and more.
 Things I’ve tried, people I’ve met, oils I’ve inhaled (all legal, obvi).
 Not to say everything I’ve done has been LIFE-CHANGING, but I think there is value in experience.
 FYI: holistic doesn’t mean hippie.
 It just means you treat the whole person.